The Two Decisions of Giving

 This requires an endowment gift of $25,000 minimum.

 Named Program Fund

-Named funds may be established within individual programs (e.g. Hauff & Dreeland Fund for Basic Skills and Community Development).
-A minimum endowment of $25,000 is required and funded with one gift or endowed within three years with multiple gifts.
+Named funds may be established within individual programs (e.g. Hauff and Dreeland Fund for Basic Skills and Community Development).
+A minimum endowment of $25,000 is required and funded with one gift.
 An annual gift would be required if the intent is to begin making distributions the first year while the fund generates earnings toward future distributions.